Boosting Apprenticeship Commencements (BAC) Wage Subsidy – Extension Update

 Your business or Group Training Organisation may be eligible if:

-- you engage an Australian Apprentice between 5 October 2020 and 30 September 2021, and
+- you engage an Apprentice or Trainee between 5th October 2020 and 30th September 2021, and

-- your Australian Apprentice or trainee is undertaking a Certificate II or higher qualification, and has a training contract that is formally approved by the relevant state training authority
+- your Apprentice or Trainee is undertaking a Certificate II or higher qualification, and has a training contract that is formally approved by the relevant state training authority

 How much is the subsidy?

-Eligible employers and Group Training Organisations will receive a wage subsidy of up to 50 per cent of your Australian Apprentice’s gross wage paid;
+Eligible employers will receive a wage subsidy of up to 50 per cent of their Australian Apprentice’s gross wage paid;

 - The wage subsidy is available at a maximum of $7,000 per quarter per eligible Australian Apprentice.